CLICK HERE FOR SHIPPING & DELIVERY INFO

 Each of our cups holds around 2.5 tampons worth of its respective tampon size.

 Note: The reason age and whether or not you've given birth comes into play is because as we age/give birth our pelvic floor can become weaker.
 If you have a particularly short cervix, Moxie cups may not be suited to you but a top tip, if you're game to try, is to turn your Moxie cup inside out - it shortens the length! (though please note this also hides the toggle and will reduce the cup's capacity - we only recommend this for experienced cup users).
+If you feel like your cup is slipping once inserted, try these handy tips.

 We've penned a handy go-to guide, HERE with everything you need to know; from how to find the right size cup for you, to how to sanitise your cup before use, to finding the perfect fold, to how to insert and remove.
 Scroll on below for some handy basics.